 Other libraries wishing to contact the Court’s Library may use the following address: [email protected]

 The Library’s collection is primarily composed of works on public international law, international relations and the philosophy of law.
 The Library also has a collection of various treaty series and holds a wide range of specialized dictionaries.
 It is also the depository for a collection of documents from the League of Nations and the United Nations, and receives numerous donations.

-The Library's collection also includes the Archives of the International Military Tribunal of Nuremberg, which were entrusted to the International Court of Justice by a decision of the Tribunal of 1 October 1946.
-The Archives were transported to the Peace Palace, where representatives of the Tribunal and the staff of the Court took delivery of them on 14 March 1950.
+The Library’s collection also includes the archives of the Nuremberg International Military Tribunal, which were entrusted to the International Court of Justice by a decision of the Tribunal of 1 October 1946.
+The archives were transported to the Peace Palace, where representatives of the Tribunal and the staff of the Court took delivery of them on 14 March 1950.